Glenn Talbot: Fictional character biography

 Talbot's suspicions of Banner are heightened when, upon Talbot's arrival at the base, the scientist mysteriously goes missing in the hills nearby.
 Further suspicious circumstances follow, including Banner disappearing behind the Iron Curtain for a time, but proof that Banner is a traitor continues to elude Talbot.
 However, when Banner disappears with the vital Absorbatron, orders are given to shoot him on sight, and the scientist is killed by a soldier.
 Talbot is retained as the base's security chief, and he and Ross continue to pursue the Hulk until he, too, is seemingly killed by a barrage of nuclear weapons.
-At Talbot's suggestion, the Hulk's frequent companion Rick Jones is taken into custody in order to pressure him into revealing the connection between Banner and the Hulk.
+At Talbot's suggestion, the Hulk's frequent companion Rick Jones is taken into custody to pressure him into revealing the connection between Banner and the Hulk.
 When Jones still refuses to talk, he is set free, and Talbot confronts him privately.
 Persuaded in part by the fact that the Hulk is seemingly dead, Jones confesses to Talbot that Banner and the Hulk were one and the same.
 Talbot realizes that Banner being the Hulk explains all his past suspicious behavior, and subsequently informs his superiors.

 Subsequently, the Hulk is found still alive, and is captured using a plan devised and orchestrated by Talbot.
 The creature is subsequently freed by the traitor Dr. Konrad Zaxon, and Talbot twice fails to prevent Betty from being abducted by supervillains.
 However, he redeems himself by facing down Boomerang, preventing the villain from stealing the army's new Orion Missile despite a shrapnel wound.
 He is awarded one of the nation's highest honors for his heroism on this occasion.
 Despite this, he is unable to convince Betty to relinquish her feelings for Banner, and he continually hopes that the army will be forced to kill the Hulk, so that Betty will eventually forget him.
 He finally succeeded and married Betty all the while attempting to keep her away from Banner and the Hulk.